chipsalliance/f4pga/docs/f4pga/Usage.md

 When F4PGA constructs a *flow*, it will try to omit execution of modules which would receive the same data on their input.
-There is a strong _assumption_ there that a *module*'s output remains unchanged if the input configuration isn't change, ie. *modules* are deterministic.
+There is a strong _assumption_ there that a *module*'s output remains unchanged if the input configuration isn't changed, ie. *modules* are deterministic.
+This is might be not true for some tools and in case you really want to re-run a stage, there's a `--nocache` option that treats the `.symbicache` file as if it was empty.

 ### Resolution